-Name TCG Type Limit Type Limit Resources Description Note that during an outage of EWIC there must be at least 3 large generators on-load at all times in the Dublin area.
-Dublin Generation (S_NBMIN_DUB_L1) NB N:>= 2 Units if Ireland System Demand >4000MW DB1, HNC, PBA □, PBB □, Requirement for 2 units to be on load when Ireland System Demand is greater than 4000 MW.
+Name TCG Type Limit Type Limit Resources Description voltage control.
+This assumes EWIC is operational.
+Note that during an outage of EWIC there must be at least 3 large generators on-load at all times in the Dublin area. ☐ See Scenario B Dublin Generation (S_NBMIN_DUB_L1) NB N:>= 2 Units if Ireland System Demand >4000MW DB1, HNC, PBA □, PBB □, Requirement for 2 units to be on load when Ireland System Demand is greater than 4000 MW.
 This operational constraint is required for load flow control in the Dublin area.
 This assumes EWIC is operational.
 See Scenario B Dublin Generation (S_NBMIN_DUB_L2) NB N:>= 3 Units if Ireland System Demand > 4700 MW DB1, HNC, HN2, PBA □, PBB □ Requirement for 3 units to be on load when Ireland System Demand is greater than 4700 MW.
 This operational constraint is required for load flow control in the Dublin area.
 This assumes EWIC is operational.
 South Generation (S_NBMIN_STHLO1) NB N:>= 1 Unit if Ireland System Demand < 2950 MW AD2, GI4, WG1 Requirement for at least one Unit to be on load when Ireland System Demand is less than 2950 MW.
 This operational constraint is required for voltage stability in the South East.
-South Generation (S_NBMIN_STHLO2) NB N:>= 1 Unit if Ireland System Demand < 2950 MW AD2, SK3, SK4, WG1 Requirement for at least one Unit to be on load when Ireland System Demand is less than 2950 MW.
+South Generation NB N:>= 1 Unit if Ireland AD2, SK3, SK4, WG1 Requirement for at least one Unit to be

-Name TCG Type Limit Type Limit Resources Description This operational constraint is required for voltage stability in the South West.
+Name TCG Limit Limit Resources Description (S_NBMIN_STHLO2) Туре Туре System Demand < 2950 MW on load when Ireland System Demand is less than 2950 MW.
+This operational constraint is required for voltage stability in the South West.
 South Generation (S_NBMIN_STHHI1) NB N:>= 1 Unit if Ireland System Demand > 5050 MW AD2, AT1, AT2, AT4, GI4, WG1 Requirement for at least one Unit to be on load when Ireland System Demand is greater than 5050 MW.
 This operational constraint is required for voltage stability in the South East.
 Cork Generation (S_MWMIN_CRK_MW) (S_MWMAX_CRK_MW) MW В 0 MW <mw< 1200 MW</mw< AD2, AT1, AT2, AT4, WG1 Generation restriction in the Cork area: this will be determined week ahead and available in the Weekly Operational Constraints Update.
 South Generation (S_MWMIN_STH_MW) (S_MWMAX_STH_MW) MW В 0 MW <mw< 1800 MW</mw< AD2, AT1, AT2, AT4, GI4, WG1 Generation restriction in the Southern Region: this will be determined week ahead and available in the Weekly Operational Constraints Update.
 400 kV Network (S_NBMIN_MP_NB) NB N:>= 1 unit when Ireland wind < 1,000 MW MP1, MP2, MP3, MP5, TYC There must be at least one unit on load at all times; required to support the 400kV network.
-Note this TCG is currently set to 0 for all system conditions as the requirements are met by the MINMP TCG
+EWIC Interconnector (S_MWMIN_EWIC) (S_MWMAX_EWIC) MW В -526 <mw< 504</mw< EWIC Interconnector 4 It ensures that all flows do not exceed an import of 504MW to Ireland and an export of 526MW to GB (values taken from Portan).
+This is required to ensure that the limits are respected.